basicsofICT/dockerTasks/README.md

 ---

 ## 4. Use Docker run command to run a docker container based on alpine image, the name of the container should be alpine-it-demo and get access to the container shell.
-i.	docker run -it alpine /bin/sh
+i.	docker run -it alpine /bin/sh (hint update this and include the name of the container as alpine-it-demo)

 ii.
-Use mkdir command to make some directories: /lab/dir1 /lab/dir2
+Use mkdir command to make directories: /lab/dir1 /lab/dir2

 iii.
 Use exit command to exit from the container’s shell.